Business

 How to Calculate Depreciation

-There are multiple ways to calculate the depreciation of fixed assets.
-The most common way is straight-line depreciation.
+There are several ways to calculate the depreciation of fixed assets.
+The most common is straight-line depreciation.

 Straight-line Depreciation

-To calculate the depreciation, you need to know the purchase cost at acquisition and any salvage cost after the end of the asset’s life.
+To run the numbers, you need two figures: the purchase cost at acquisition and any salvage value left after the asset’s life ends.

 Straight Line Depreciation Formula